8155/LE/ob.md

 /api/private/process/processes/{idProcess}/steps/!execute
 ```
 - `!execute` can be called when all the required actions of the currents step are met
-- is called to push the entire process to the next step defined
+- is called to push the entire process to the next step, which is defined by process definition (example: [link]())
 - uses `idProcess`,  `mediaType`, and `party` parameters to get the `status` and `nextStep` in response